some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 ## Lastly

 Yeah, this is 20 minutes (more? less?) in and we're using containers as VMs.
-It's less than cloud native, not what containers were really designed to be doing, and it works pretty well.  :woman_shrugging:
+It's less than cloud native, not what containers were really designed to be doing, and it works pretty well. 🤷‍♀️

 ![gru](/assets/graphics/memes/gru-does-containers.jpg)